munificent/craftinginterpreters/book/scanning.md

 ## Reserved Words and Identifiers

 Our scanner is almost done.
-The only remaining pieces of the lexical grammar to implement are identifiers and their close cousins the reserved words.
+The only remaining pieces of the lexical grammar to implement are identifiers and their close cousins, the reserved words.
 You might think we could match keywords like `or` in the same way we handle multiple-character operators like `<=`: